PillowPillow/ng2-webstorage/README.md

 	import {Ng2Webstorage, configure} from 'ng2-webstorage';

 	configure({ prefix: 'custom', separator: '.' });

-	// import {Ng2Webstorage, configure: WebstorageConfigure} from 'ng2-webstorage'; // Don't forget you can make an alias if the configure key is already in use
+	// import {Ng2Webstorage, configure as WebstorageConfigure} from 'ng2-webstorage'; // Don't forget you can make an alias if the configure key is already in use
 	// WebstorageConfigure({ prefix: 'custom', separator: '.' });

 	@NgModule({